Eye For Film >> Movies >> Juno (2007) Film Review

 The titles finished.
 Things improved instantly – and then just kept getting better.

 The proverbial buzz surrounding Juno is, like, totally justified.
 This is a cracking little film with its simple, smart story leaping from a spicy screenplay and tied together by great performances.
 Hence the triple-decker Oscar nominations for best motion picture, best original screenplay and best actress in a leading role.
 Could this be the small film that makes big in the face of Clooney and Day-Lewis?

-A spunky Ellen Page plays the eponymous lead.
-Wasted in X3, Page showed considerable presence in David Slade’s disturbing Hard Candy and here dominates the screen, ably demonstrating that she can lead a film - so ably, in fact, that one cannot help but gleefully expect scorching roles from her in the future.
+A spunky Elliot Page plays the eponymous lead.
+Wasted in X3, Page showed considerable presence in David Slade’s disturbing Hard Candy and here dominates the screen, ably demonstrating that he can lead a film - so ably, in fact, that one cannot help but gleefully expect scorching roles from him in the future.

 Juno MacGuff is a charismatic grunge teenager (no Mean Girls here) with confident chutzpah and sharp lines of cynical humour, all underscored with just the right amount of naivety for her age.
 She’s grown out of high school conformity, adult responsibility is still a way off.
 However, when she discovers she’s pregnant, following a liaison with the geeky but charming Paulie (Michael Cera), decisions are required.